shondy/capstone/README.md

 # Capstone Project

 This is the capstone project for the Udacity Full Stack Nanodegree program.
+I developed this project to make use of the knowledge I acquired in this Nanodegree and hence gain confidence in these skills.
 The project based on the work of the Casting Agency.
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 There are three roles of the agency employs: a casting assistant, a casting director and an executive producer.
 Each role has different permissions.

 ## URLs

-Capstone app URL deployed on Heroku: https://casting-agency-heroku-app.herokuapp.com/
+Capstone app URL deployed on Heroku: https://udacity-capstone-shondy.herokuapp.com/

 ## Start the capstone app on local machine
 ### Installing Dependencies